Dog Door Training:

 Introduce Your Dog to the Flaps

-After repeating the above process once or twice, gently lay the flaps on your pet’s back when he walks through the door.
-This will get him used to the feeling of the flaps on his back and also get him used to the idea of pushing on the flaps.
+After repeating the above process once or twice, gently lay the flaps on your pet’s back when they walk through the door.
+This will get them used to the feeling of the flaps on their back and also get them used to the idea of pushing on the flaps.

 6